Archivist's Note: This documentation applies to RSS 2.0.

 - The client's remote procedure call path

-- The string "xml-rpc" if the client employs XML-RPC or "soap" for SOAP and "http-post" for REST.
+- The string "xml-rpc" if the client employs XML-RPC, "soap" for SOAP and "http-post" for REST.

 - A list of URLs of RSS documents that the client seeks to monitor

 The cloud must return the boolean true if the cloud successfully registers the request or false otherwise.

 The request for notification must be sent from the IP address that will receive notifications.
 A client that connects to the Internet through a firewall or some form of network address translation (NAT) might not be able to receive calls back from the cloud.

 An update notification from the cloud to a client must contain one parameter, the URL of the RSS document that changed.

 Two conventions govern the client-cloud relationship: The cloud should discard a notification after 25 hours and clients should request to monitor a particular URL once every 24 hours.

 The interface was created by UserLand Software in December 2000 and originally implemented in Radio UserLand.